lealanko/libpgf/README.md

 The `pgf-translate` program translates sentences of one language in a PGF grammar into another.
 It is invoked:

-	pgf-translate PGF CAT FROM_LANG TO_LANG
+	pgf-translate PGF-FILE FROM TO

-Where `PGF` is a PGF file, `CAT` is the name of the category whose sentences are to be translated, and `FROM_LANG` and `TO_LANG` are names of concrete grammars within the PGF file.

-The program prompts for a line containing a full sentence of the specified category in the source language, and displays the syntax trees and destination language linearizations of all possible parses of that sentence.
+Where `PGF-FILE` is a PGF file, and `FROM` and `TO` are language codes or names of concrete grammars within the PGF file.
+The program prompts for a line containing a full sentence of the start category in the source language, and displays the destination language linearizations of all possible parses of that sentence.
+Run the program with no arguments for information on some further options.

 libgu